aseradyn/flagon-with-a-dragon/pages/info.md

 I use Cloudinary as a CDN for my photos.
 I highly recommend it.
 If you're cheap (like me) and can do without API access, they have a free tier.
 It lets you download images in any size you need - from thumbnails to full size - at least, up to a point (there is a file size limit).
 I use the
 <a href="https://cloudinary.com/cookbook">Cloudinary Cookbook</a> for that little bit of image manipulation.

+For the few icons on the site, I either use emoji (so, rendered using your system or browser's emoji glyphs), or FontAwesome.
+I bought version 5 years ago, and it's served me well.
+Mostly I'm using one-off SVGs rather than the whole font.

 ### Special thanks go out to: